 Let’s not just create a better home environment with these wool-free options—let’s shake up the wool industry and let it know that we won’t stand for the mistreatment of sheep any longer!
 TAKE A STAND!
 Save animals while maintaining fabulous-looking interiors.

 I look forward to inspiring others to make humane choices while decorating their spaces.
 I will show you endless, chic, affordable, and comfortable options.
 I am here to help.
 I welcome all questions, comments, thoughts, or ideas.
-I hope my passion and excitement about vegan design jumps off this page and touches you.
+I hope my passion and excitement about vegan design jump off this page and touch you.